ksnt/Bootstrap-and-Deltamethod/README.md

 # Bootstrap and Deltamethod
-Bootstrap and Deltamethod in Python
+Bootstrap method and Delta method in Python